Guiyi Prefecture: Religion

 Earliest known representation of a fire lance (upper right), Dunhuang, 950 AD.

 Mogao Christian painting dating back to the Guiyi era, a multicultural-influenced representation of Jesus Christ or a saint.

 Buddhism was prevalent in Dunhuang (Shazhou) during the Guiyi period, and had been before as well under Tibetan rule.
 Under Tibetan rule, the number of Buddhist temples increased from 6 to 19 and more than 40 new caves were created.
 Confucian classics were also taught in Buddhist monasteries.
 Many of Zhang Yichao's family converted to Buddhism.
 He also studied Buddhism in his youth.
 A manuscript from Dunhuang contains a signature that reads, "written by Buddha's secular disciple Zhang Yichao."
 After Zhang Yichao took over, the Buddhists of Dunhuang reconnected with the Tang court and he presented the work of Cheng'en, a monk from the Hexi Corridor, to the Tang court to support the Buddhist restoration movement of emperors Xuanzong and Yizong.
 Texts that had been lost in Dunhuang due to warfare were reproduced using Tang copies.
 Despite Zhang's association with Buddhism, due to a shortage of manpower, he made many temple households independent peasants to satisfy the demands of recruitment.

-As the Tang dynasty collapsed and entered the Five Dynasties and Ten Kingdoms period, Buddhism in Dunghuang gravitated towards lay Buddhism and apocryphal sūtras rather than scripture-based tradition.
+As the Tang dynasty collapsed and entered the Five Dynasties and Ten Kingdoms period, Buddhism in Dunhuang gravitated towards lay Buddhism and apocryphal sūtras rather than scripture-based tradition.
 At the beginning of the Guiyi period, the Buddhist master Faheng and his disciples Fajing and Fahai delivered lectures in Dunhuang.
 After 883, lectures by monks are no longer mentioned in manuscript colophons and only lay devotional practices such as building caves, erecting statues, and addresses to common people are recorded.

 In addition to Buddhism, discoveries of Manichaean, Nestorian Christian, and Zoroastrian documents and other artifacts at Mogao Caves dating back to the Guiyi era reveal their coexistence in a multi-religious world.